domas-mo/Currency-Wallet/README.md

 ## 💿 Installation

 The project uses [node](https://nodejs.org/en/) and [npm](https://www.npmjs.com/).
 Having them installed, type into the terminal: `npm i`.
-We need also `json-server` as part of the test. `npm install json-server` and type into the terminal `json-server --watch ./db/data.json --port 3005`
-&nbsp;

 ## 🙋‍♂️ Feel free to contact me